tunewriter/rental-booking-manager/README.md

 	The Availability Checker will only include entries which have a start and an end date.
 	It doesn't include time so it considers the items for each day between (and including) start and end date as occupied.
 	As for now if you want to add an item to the availability calculator you have to add the item in the a dict in the code base.
+Drag-down menu to select specific month to get the availabilities from
 ### Overview
 The overview sheet is automatically filled in and updated.
+Drag-down menu to select specific month to get an overview from

 ### Code
 The code for the availability checker and the sorting can be found under _Extensions &rarr; Apps Script_.